-The framework model curriculum will focus on developing the requisite skills and enhancing the knowledge of legal practitioners to enable them promote and implement effectively the environmental dimension of sustainable development.
+The Model Curriculum will focus on developing the requisite skills and enhancing the knowledge of legal practitioners to enable them promote and implement effectively the environmental dimension of sustainable development.

-The curriculum consists of six modules that can be delivered as a single programme, or as stand-alone modules:
+The Model Curriculum consists of six modules that can be delivered as a single programme, or as standalone modules:

 Module 1.
-An overview of environmental and sustainability law, with particular attention given to the relationship between environmental law and UN sustainable development goals.
+An overview of environmental and sustainability law, with particular attention given to the relationship between environmental law and the UN Sustainable Development Goals.